c4arl0s/BuildingRunningAndDebuggingAnApp/README.md

 # 3. [Building and Running Wirelessly](https://github.com/c4arl0s/BuildingRunningAndDebuggingAnApp#building-running-and-debugging-an-app---content)

-Xcode also gives you the option of deploying an app to your device over your network.
+**Xcode also gives you the option of deploying an app to your device over your network**.
 To do this, connect your iOS device to your Mac using the appropriate USB cable, and open the Devices and Simulators window by selecting Devices and Simulators from the Window dropdown.

 Ensure that your device is selected in the list farthest to the left in the Devices and Simulators window.
 Check the Connect via network box.